WBBSE Solutions For Class 8 History Chapter 4 Nature Of Colonial Economy Topic A Agriculture In Colonial Period

 Question 1.
 What is meant by Permanent Settlement?

-Permanent Settlement is a system in which the landlords could get hereditary rights on their land in lieu of a fixed rent that was to be paid to the Company.
+• Permanent Settlement is a system in which the landlords could get hereditary rights on their land instead of a fixed rent that was to be paid to the Company.

 Question 2.
 What were the results of the Sunset Law?